lynnswap/NavigationStackController/README.md

 On iOS, `NavigationStackController` subclasses `UINavigationController` and adds retained forward history and overlapping, interactive transitions.
 On macOS, it contains `NSViewController` pages and supports trackpad swipe navigation.

+> [!WARNING]
+> The UIKit implementation relies on undocumented APIs and runtime behavior.
+It may break with OS updates, and apps using it may be rejected during App Store review.

 ## Requirements

 - Swift 6.3+